shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

 <div class="fragment current-only" data-code-focus="11"></div>
 <div class="fragment current-only" data-code-focus="12"></div>
 <div class="fragment current-only" data-code-focus="14-16"></div>
-    <h4 class="fragment red">Too much boilerplate</h4>
+    <h4 class="fragment red">a bit tidious</h4>
     <aside class="notes">
         <b>The change detection happens everytime a Component Class property changes.</b>
         <ol>
             <li>We want the class property updated in the template everytime it changes in the Class.</li>
             <li>To do this we are going to create an Observable that increments a counter by 1 every 1 second.</li>
-            <li>We then subscribe to it and bind the counter result to our Class property</li>
+            <li>We then subscribe to it and bind the counter result to our Class property.
+The counter will increase on the screen</li>
-            <li>On important thing to notice is that we need to unsubscribe to our Subscription, otherwise the Observable will continue pushing new values</li>
+            <li>One important thing to notice is that we need to unsubscribe once the component is destroy, otherwise the Observable will continue pushing new values</li>
         </ol>
         <b>As you can see this is a bit tidious?.
-Here we need to subscribe, keep a reference to the subscription and then unsubscribe...
+We need to subscribe, we need to keep a reference to the subscription and then unsubscribe...
 Is there a better way?</b>
     </aside>
 </section>